Shizuka Sugiyama: PANCRASE

 On July 21, 2024, she faced the champion Honoka Shigeta in the women's flyweight title match at PANCRASE 346 and won by submission in the first round with a ninja choke.
 She became the fourth Queen of Pancrase in the flyweight division.

+On May 31, 2026, she announced her retirement from the sport.

 Outside mixed martial arts

 Sugiyama posed for a photobook published by Kamipro and has also appeared in an Internet TV show called Stickam TV.